sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - "if" part is trivial
   - based on 59 and [this](https://stackoverflow.com/questions/67343170/output-a-spanning-tree-given-a-directed-graph#comment137397264_77649096), maybe no spanning tree exists (i.e. Arborescence when directed)
     - ["only if"][directed_graph_detecting_cycle_proof]
+  - see the ans
+    - > vertex vk must have been visited before the processing of v1 is completed. this should be "$v_1$ ... $v_k$" based on "v1 is the first vertex visited"
+    - This proof is more elegant than [directed_graph_detecting_cycle_proof] because it doesn't ~~need~~ prove the path from $v_1$ to $v_k$ in the tree to be in the target cycle.
+It only shows the existence O the backedge which is just what the code in geeksforgeeks does by `recStack[neighbour] == True`.
+    - > Therefore v1 is an ancestor of vk in the tree
+      $v_1$ has 3 types of choices for its first child (similarly also for the rest childs) (*):
+      1. $v_k$ if possible (i.e. there is one edge $v_1\to v_k$).
+        This proves the "ancestor" relation.
+      2. branch out to other vertices not in the path ~~when at $v_i,i=1,\cdots,k-1$~~
+         1. this branch can reach $v_k$ -> proves the "ancestor" relation.
+         2. can't.
+            - we will reach $v_i,i=2,\cdots,k-1$
+              Then we can do the process (*) again.
+            - no $v_i,i=2,\cdots,k-1$ is reached.
+              Then we backtracks.
+      - The above proof is a bit stuck.
+        See [this](https://www.cse.cuhk.edu.hk/~taoyf/course/comp3506/ex/ex11-sol.pdf) which is same as [lec_14] without using the "parenthesis theorem" transforming the following case enumeration problem to one algebraic problem for the another proof based on [white_path_3_colors].
+        - > Let v' be the *first* vertex on π—in the order from u to v—that is not a descendant of u.
+          This is one more strong assumption which directly have *many descendants* while the above doesn't than the above enumeration of cases to construct the recursive check.
+          - Also the *color cases* are more easy to analyse than the above. e.g. in the book we assume $v_2$ is not one descendant, then when $v_1$ is gray, we reach $v_2$ in the process `for each u adjacent to v`.
+Based on the 3 color cases proved in the following, we conclude that $v_2$ is the descendant of $v_1$.
+        - > Consider the moment before u' turns black.
+As u' is a descendant of u in the DFS forest, we know that u is in the stack currently
+          - it implies u' is gray.
+            **Notice** the assumption moment which means the [subtree](https://math.stackexchange.com/a/4294404/1059606) of u' is to be finished.
+          - i.e. u is gray (i.e. in the stack). (white: then ~~either~~ u' gray before processing u which implies u' is the ancestor of u ~~or black which implies u can't visit u' further then can't be the ancestor of u'~~. black: u has constructed all descendants, so u' can't be its descendant) because only u is gray we are constructing its descendants.
+        - > which is a contradiction of the fact that u' is turning black i.e. u' is gray which is constructing its descendant. then v' is the descendant of u', transitively of u.
+        - > On the other hand, if v' is either gray or black, it means that v must have been pushed into the stack while u still remains in the stack
+          - "v' black while u gray" trivial.
+          - "v' gray while u gray"
+            > Suppose that when a vertex u is discovered, there is still a white path from u to a vertex v so u must become gray first. <a name="u_first_in_the_white_path"></a>
+            So v' is the descendant of u
+        - Connected with the book,
+          > suppose that G contains a circuit v1, v2, . . . , vk, v1 , and without loss of generality, assume that v1 is the *first* vertex visited in the depth-first search process. this implies $v_1, v_2,\ldots, v_k$ is one white path.
+- [ ] 61
+  - See [Detect_cycle_Directed_Graph] where "can't reach (only this we ~~may not~~ won't find ~~the~~ this cycle)" means in 60 "assume that v1 is the first vertex *visited*" can't be met.
+  - >  not yet seen (the initial situation), seen (i.e., put into T) but not yet finished (i.e., visit(v) has not yet terminated), or finished (i.e., visit(v) has terminated).
+    `T` corresponds to `recStack`.
+    1. initial -> `visited=False`
+    2. `visited[v] = True; recStack[v] = True`
+      related with
+      > whether the status of v is “seen.”
+    3. `visited[v] = True; recStack[v] = False`
 # miscs with sympy usage
 - use `apart` for the Partial fraction decomposition
 - use `rational_algorithm` for finding the coefficient for rational generating function like $\frac{p(x)}{q(x)}$